-Prognosis The assessment of the future course and

-probable outcome of a patient's condition.
+Prognosis The assessment of the future course and probable outcome of a patient's condition.

-Shunt A device/catheter that is inserted in order

-to remove excess fluid from the brain or
+Shunt A device/catheter that is inserted to help remove excess fluid from the brain or the tumour.

-the tumour.

-Tumour A mass formed by the overgrowth of
+Tumour A mass formed by the overgrowth of abnormal cells.

-abnormal cells.